 ~ William Dement

-As you can see, knowing how to control your dreams is a matter of talking the same language as your subconscious mind.
+As you can see, knowing how to control your dreams is a matter of talking the same language as your unconscious mind.
 It is not always a literal translation.

 Many impossible feats are perfectly acceptable in the dreamworld - while other seemingly logical things may escape you.
 It's your goal to decipher the rules and discover new ways to control your dreams.